vraravam/dotfiles/Extras.md

 ## osx-defaults.sh

 This script is the erstwhile script to codify the macos setup.
-It can be used to setup some options, but its not been maintained for newer versions of macos.
+It can be used to setup some options, but it hasn't been maintained for newer versions of macos.
 Though the system will not get corrupted, there might be cruft introduced into the system preferences which might not be easy to identify and remove at a later point in time.
 Use caution and YMMV.

 ## recreate-repo.sh